 Share

-Q: How do CakePHP conventions and Object-Relational Mapping (ORM) help streamline queries?
-Also discuss any potential pitfalls.
+How do CakePHP conventions and Object-Relational Mapping (ORM) help streamline queries?
+Discuss any potential pitfalls.

-CakePHP’s Object-relational mapping (ORM) benefits greatly from CakePHP conventions.
-By setting out the database schema to Cake’s standards, you can quickly connect tables together through Cake’s powerful ORM.
-You rarely need to write an SQL statement, as CakePHP handles things like table joins, hasMany, and even hasAndBelongsToMany relationships with ease.
+CakePHP’s Object-relational mapping (ORM) benefits significantly from CakePHP conventions.
+By setting out the database schema to Cake’s standards, you can quickly connect tables through Cake’s powerful ORM.
+You rarely need to write an SQL statement, as CakePHP easily handles things like table joins, hasMany, and even hasAndBelongsToMany relationships.
+This provides a straightforward and reliable method of connecting to databases like PostgreSQLand mySQL.

-Leveraging CakePHP’s ContainableBehavior, through your model associations you can specify which database tables and fields to select from an SQL query.
-This can go several tables deep, and through the ORM it is easy to rapidly construct highly complex SQL statements.
-It helps you search and filter data in a clean and consistent way and can also help increase the speed and overall performance of your application.
+Leveraging CakePHP’s ContainableBehavior through your model associations, you can specify which database tables and fields to select from an SQL query.
+This can go several tables deep, and through the ORM, it is easy to rapidly construct highly complex SQL statements.
+It helps you search and filter data in a clean and consistent way and can also help increase the speed and overall optimization of your application.
 (It works by temporarily or permanently altering the associations of your models, using the supplied containments to generate a corresponding series of bindModel and unbindModel calls.)

-Overall, Cake’s ORM really does help streamline development and, if used correctly, is an amazing tool for building complex queries quickly.
-It is nonetheless vital that developers take the time to fully understand the ORM and to ensure that their queries are are properly optimized (as is true in any language).
+Overall, Cake’s ORM streamlines development and, if used correctly, is an amazing tool for building complex queries quickly.
+It is nonetheless vital that developers take the time to fully understand the ORM and to ensure that their queries are properly optimized (as is true in any language).

-Q: What are CakePHP Helpers?
-List the 10 types of Helpers that are available and, using the FormHelper as an example, describe how Helpers can be used to speed up development.
+What are CakePHP Helpers?
+List the 10 types of Helpers available and, using the `FormHelper` as an example, describe how Helpers can be used to speed up development.

 CakePHP Helpers are component-like classes for the presentation layer of your application.
 They contain logic that can be shared by many views, elements, or layouts.

-The 10 types of helpers available in CakePHP are:
+The ten types of helpers available in CakePHP are:

 CacheHelper